QingShanTianZi/TripleBind1/README.md

 ![demo](Model.png)
 ## contact
 If you have any questions, please feel free to contact scholarlzw@163.com.
- Fuller content will be added once everything is sorted out.
+ More complete content is currently being organized and will be updated soon.